 Covid-19 has changed certain rules and habits.

-Self-employed workers may request a one-year deferral of the payment of their social security contributions for the first two quarters of 2020.
-They can also request a reduction of the quarterly social security contributions if they think that they will be earning substantially less.
+Self-employed workers could request a one-year deferral of the payment of their social security contributions for the first two quarters of 2020.
+They could also request a reduction of the quarterly social security contributions if they think that they will be earning substantially less.
+However, deferral does not mean waiver; the social security contributions will have to be paid.

 Your Tax Return :